-NASA will be using Box for submission of these proposal packages.
+NASA will be using Box for the submission of the Phase II proposal packages.
 This solicitation guides firms through the steps for submitting a complete proposal package.
-All submissions are through a secure connection and most communication between NASA and the firm is through email.
-To access Box, go to https://nasagov.app.box.com/f/32ef3edd858549c08756e3640c3f1fc2.
-Additional details are available in section 6.
+All submissions will be completed through the Box URL provided to each firm and most communication between NASA and the firm is through email.
+Additional details are available in section 6.1.1.2.